 China is huge, of course, and has a wide array of weather patterns, depending on location and elevation.
 But for a classic China itinerary, October is hard to beat: Skies are blue in Beijing, Shanghai, and Xi’an, and temperatures are so agreeable you won’t need heat or air-conditioning.

-Read Mei’s Insider’s Guide to China’s Big Cities and Small Villages, and plan your trip through our site to be marked as a VIP and get the best possible trip.
+Learn more in our Insider’s Guide to China’s Big Cities and Small Villages, and plan your trip through our site to be marked as a VIP and get the best possible trip.

 Since the monsoons hit northern, central, and southern Vietnam at different times, weather across Vietnam varies widely.
 If your goal is to travel throughout the country, the driest months to visit are October and March.
 Fall (October through December) is when you’ll find the best weather conditions in Ho Chi Minh City and the south.